2csqd2/2csqd2.github.io/journal.md

 ### 6/6/2020 and 6/7/2020
 I woke up at 8am each day and went for a 30 minute walk.
 Each day I spent as much time outside as possible aas the kids played with water (pool, spraying).
 I worked around the flower beds in the backyard, planting vegetables and replacing grass in bad spots.
 Palmer and Harpe like to dig and plant things so...

-### 6/5/2020
+### 6/8/2020
 I woke up at 7:30am since Lachelle had to run errands.
 She came back at 8:30 so I went for a walk.
 She went back out at 9:30 to go to another appointment.
+I ended up staying at home all day.
+Everyone tried to avoid one another (the kids school work is dwindling down since it is the last week).
+Tyler and I switched rooms yesterday, so he and Palmer helped me to clean and move furniture.
+We also mad a new arts and craft are underneath the stairs (in the lighted nook) that I made a few years ago.
+It took Tyler and I about 5  hours to  finish setting up his room, but it was well worth it!

+### 6/9/2020
+Last night was the first time I slept in a bed in 3 months, so I slept in until about 8:30am and then went to work.